garyesmith/nextjs-blog/README.md

 ### Typescript

-Files in this project use Typescript, with transpiling occuring during `npm run dev` or `npm run build`.
 Typescript configuration is located in `tsconfig.json` and is set to target `es6`.

 ### Tanstack Query (React-Query)